 Tips and Advice

 Below is some advice to help you make the most out of your visit to the Maritime Museum.

-TIP #1: If you want to visit a number of attractions in the same area, consider getting the Vanier Park Explore Pass which gets you into the Maritime Museum plus the H.R.
-MacMillan Space Centre and Museum of Vancouver all for around $43 per adult or $37 for youth and seniors.
-Click Maritime Museum for details.
+TIP #1: If you want to visit a number of attractions in the same area, consider getting the Vanier Park Explore Pass.
+Assuming it’s still offered when you read this article, the pass gets you into the Maritime Museum plus the H.R.
+MacMillan Space Centre and Museum of Vancouver.
+It used to cost around $43 per adult or $37 for youth and seniors.

-TIP #3: Another great and highly affordable time to visit the Maritime Museum is on Winter Wander day in early February.
+TIP #2: Another great and highly affordable time to visit the Maritime Museum is on Winter Wander day in early February.
 On a Saturday in early February the Maritime Museum, H.R.
-MacMillan Space Centre and Museum of Vancouver combine forces with the annual Winter Wander event when admission to all three venues is just $5 total.
-It too is a fabulous deal!
+MacMillan Space Centre and Museum of Vancouver combine forces with the annual Winter Wander.
+During that event admission to all three venues is just $5 total, which is a fabulous deal!